 You might not have heard of executive functioning activities before, but you just might be glad to learn about them.
-After all, there are few things as frustrating in the life of a parent as watching your child struggle, and there are children in virtually every classroom in America struggling with executive dysfunction.
+After all, there are few things as frustrating in the life of a parent as watching your child struggle.
+And there are children in virtually every household in America struggling with executive dysfunction.

-To make matters more complicated, executive dysfunction can be further broken down into a number of categories, and experts don’t always agree on how many!
+To make matters more complicated, executive dysfunction can be further broken down into a number of categories.
+Experts don’t always agree on how many!
 For the purposes of this article, I’ll discuss six of the most frequently discussed areas of challenge: Organization, Time Management, Planning & Problem Solving, Attention, Working Memory, and Inhibition.
 All of these are places that parents of children with executive dysfunction wish they could help their child improve.

 Luckily, problems with executive function aren’t a death sentence, or destined to stay problems forever.
-With some coaching, practice, and lots of positive reinforcement, children who struggle with executive dysfunction can improve- sometimes by leaps and bounds.
+With coaching, practice, and positive reinforcement, children who struggle with executive dysfunction can improve – sometimes by leaps and bounds.
 Executive functioning activities are the way you do that.
-Some activities are daily habits or practices, some are conversation starters, and some are fun games your child won’t even realize are designed to help them improve!
+Some activities are daily habits or practices.
+Others are conversation starters, and some are fun games your child won’t even realize are designed to help them improve!

 How to use the Masterlist

-I’ve created this giant reference to be broadly applicable to children anywhere from k-12 struggling with their executive functioning for any reason.
+I’ve created this reference to be broadly applicable to children anywhere from k-12 struggling with their executive functioning.
 (You’ll see I pay much more attention to executive functioning activities for younger children, however.)
 I didn’t break the list up into age categories though, since children develop at varied rates.
 You as the parent will be able to sense whether your child might benefit more from playing hopscotch or chess.

 To get started, let’s chat about the few general principles you should follow when trying to improve any aspect of your child’s executive function:

 The more frequently someone is exposed to new skills or material, the faster they’ll start to integrate those into their repertoire.
-Wait too long between rounds of the activity, and children might have lost any progress they made, or have forgotten how to do it and require a complete re-teach.
-A few times a week is probably the sweet spot for most children using most of the masterlist activities, but your mileage may vary.
+However, if you wait too long between rounds, and children might have lost progress they made, or have forgotten how to do it.
+Which may require a complete re-teach.
+A few times a week is the sweet spot for most children for these masterlist activities, but mileage may vary.

 Steadily increase the level of challenge

 When trying to build up someone’s working memory, for example, having them play 20 questions every day for a month is more likely to frustrate, annoy, or outright enrage them instead of helping.
-As soon as you notice your child starting to master one game, practice, or other executive functioning activity, switch it up and offer something just slightly more advanced.
-This is especially true for children with ADHD, since their brains can get bored very quickly without novel kinds of stimulation.
+When you notice your child starting to master one activity, switch it up and offer something slightly more advanced.
+This is especially true for children with ADHD, since their brains can get bored very quickly without novel stimulation.

 Weave in physical activity if possible

-Types of physical activity that include character-building or mindfulness focuses, like traditional martial arts or yoga, have the most evidence-based success in improving executive functioning.
-However, there’s plenty of other studies backing up the benefits of exercise and movement in general for executive dysfunction, so something is better than nothing!
+Types of physical activity that include character-building or mindfulness focuses, for example traditional martial arts or yoga, have the most evidence-based success in improving executive functioning.
+However, there’s plenty of other studies backing up the benefits of exercise and movement in general for executive dysfunction.
+Something is better than nothing!

 As a final point, I’d also encourage you to brush up on any executive functioning skills you find yourself lacking in.
-It is usually much easier for our children to look to us for examples of how to live, and their functioning is even more likely to improve if your skills are in decent shape.
-You can even play these games or do joint activities with your child, and explain that you want both of you to improve your skills.
+It is usually much easier for our children to look to us for examples of how to live.
+Their functioning is even more likely to improve if your skills are in decent shape.
+You can even play these games or do joint activities with your child.
+Explain that you want both of you to improve your skills.
 Humility and honesty can go a long way with most children, and it just might improve their willingness to play along if they know you struggle like they do.